williammadie/memo/pl/python/python.md

 So would you still say that Python is slow?

-Another important things I've learned the hard way:
+Another important thing I've learned the hard way:

 *Shitty code will always be slow independtly from the language you've chosen.
 Write efficient code before thinking to switching to another language*